The Wings of Rean | Box Office Buz

 Because his friends fired a rocket into the US Army camp, Suzuki was wanted by the US Army and the police.
 While he was running away the sea surface suddenly rose, and when a brilliant light appeared he saw a strange looking battleship flying in the air.
 He was dumped into the sea and when he crawled onto the battleship there was a beautiful girl standing there.
-She said her name was Luxe, the princess of another world, and added; “My Father is Japanese, Shinjiro Sakomizu.
-Please help me, Suzuki”.
+She said her name was Lyx, the princess of another world, and added, "My Father is Japanese, Shinjiro Sakomizu.
+Please help me, Suzuki."
+Based on the novel series by the Gundam creator Yoshiyuki Tomino.

 View Full Cast >